Krejci, Rask shine as Bruins blank Capitals

 If not for a strong effort from Washington goalie Braden Holtby (38 saves), the final could have been worse.
 Holtby looked sharp in turning away several Bruin scoring chances, but the Capitals could not help him at the other end.

-That’s when Torey Krug made a quick cross-ice pass to Krejci, who blasted a one-time past Holtby from the left side with 9:17 left in the second period for the one-goal lead.
+That’s when Torey Krug made a quick cross-ice pass to Krejci, who blasted a one-timer past Holtby from the left side with 9:17 left in the second period for the one-goal lead.

 Washington put the pressure on in the final minutes of the third period, just missing on several scoring chances as Boston held on.